Hadrien-Montanelli/Hadrien-Montanelli.github.io/_posts/2017-10-09-choreographies.md

 Everything changed at the end of the 20th century, when <a href="http://tuvalu.santafe.edu/~moore/pubs/braids-prl.pdf">Moore
 </a> (numerically in 1993),
 and <a href="https://arxiv.org/pdf/math/0011268.pdf">Chenciner and Montgomery</a> (theoretically in 2000),
-discovered the first non-trivial <a href="http://www.scholarpedia.org/article/N-body_choreographies">choreography</a>: the figure-eight of the three-body problem.
+discovered the first non-trivial choreography: the
+<a href="https://arxiv.org/pdf/math/0011268.pdf">figure-eight</a> of the three-body problem.
 And then the magic happened: in the early 2000s,
 <a href="http://www.math.uni-bielefeld.de/~rehmann/ECM/cdrom/3ecm/pdfs/pant3/simo.pdf">Simò</a> found many
 new <a href="http://www.scholarpedia.org/article/N-body_choreographies">choreographies</a> using